AI model answers show what a user might see after asking a specific question in a tool like ChatGPT, Gemini, Claude, Grok or Google AI Overviews.

 Check:

-does the brand appear in the answer?
+does the brand appear in the answer

-is it only mentioned or actually recommended?
+is it just mentioned or actually recommended

-in what position was it listed?
+in which position is it listed

-how does the AI describe the brand?
+how does the AI describe the brand

-is the description accurate?
+is the description accurate

-does the AI point out specific advantages of the brand?
+does the AI point out specific advantages of the brand

-do competitors show up?
+do competitors show up

-does the answer include sources?
+does the answer include sources

-did the model avoid mixing up product or service categories?
+did the model avoid mixing up product or service categories

 Not every mention means a recommendation.